Will Ospreay: Total Nonstop Action Wrestling (2016)

+International promotions (2016–2022)

 On 1 April 2016, Ospreay made his debut for Evolve, losing to Zack Sabre Jr. at Evolve 58 and Ricochet at Evolve 59, both in Dallas, Texas, USA.
-On 12 July, Paul Heyman, during a speaking tour of the United Kingdom, offered Ospreay an Evolve contract on behalf of Gabe Sapolsky while clarifying that the contract would not affect his NJPW deal.
+On 12 July, Paul Heyman, during a speaking tour of the United Kingdom, offered Ospreay an Evolve contract on behalf of Gabe Sapolsky while clarifying that the contract did not affect his NJPW deal.
 On 20 July, Pro Wrestling Torch reported Ospreay had signed the contract to make Evolve his American home promotion, but the Wrestling Observer Newsletter disputed this, reporting Ospreay did not sign and was still in talks with Evolve, PWG, TNA, and ROH, another American promotion who had a relationship with NJPW which Ospreay later confirmed.

 In August 2017, Ospreay made his debut appearance for Pro Wrestling Australia (PWA) at their Sydney event Call to Arms.
 Originally scheduled to face PWA Heavyweight Champion Robbie Eagles in a non-title match for the main event, Eagles made the last-minute decision to put his title on the line.
 Ospreay ultimately defeated Eagles and won the PWA Heavyweight Championship for the first time.
-Afterwards, Ospreay announced that he was moving to Australia and would begin working regularly for PWA and other local independent promotions.
+Afterwards, Ospreay announced that he was moving to Australia and began working regularly for PWA and other local independent promotions.
 Ospreay stated that he felt he could help the Australian wrestling scene grow, while the U.K. scene did not need him.
 Days later, Ospreay faced Adam Brooks in the main event of a Melbourne City Wrestling show, Ballroom Brawl; defeating him to win the MCW Intercommonwealth Championship.

+From 2018 to 2022, Ospreay continue to wrestle for MCW in Australia and for various promotions in the United States, such as Warrior Wrestling, House of Glory (HOG), Northeast Wrestling, and Game Changer Wrestling (GCW).